resbaz/2015-02-11-instructor-training/future_workshops.md

 * Possible helpers: Luke Garde
 * Website:

-### Perth (Curtin University)
+### Melbourne (Neuroscience)

-* Instructors: Andrew Rohl, Raffaella Demichelis
+* Instructors: Bryan Paton, Isabell Kiral-Kornek
-* Possible helpers: Rob Syme
+* Possible helpers:
 * Website:
+* Notes: Bryan is developing some neuroscience teaching materials (in MATLAB) which might be a perfect fit for a [Data Carpentry](http://datacarpentry.org/) workshop

+### Melbourne (RMIT)

+* Instructors: Nicholas May, Ian Thomas
+* Possible helpers:
+* Website:

 ### Melbourne (Swinburne)

+Arna Karick is looking to establish a Swinburne Data Science Institute in 2015, so it might be good to get her to attend this session.

 * Instructors: Alistair Walsh, Ewan Barr
 * Possible helpers: Luz Garcia, Vivek Venkatraman Krishnan, Nicola Pastorello
+* Website/s:

+### New Zealand eScience infrastructure

+The New Zealand eScience infrastructure sponsored a number of people

+### Perth (Curtin University)

+* Instructors: Andrew Rohl, Raffaella Demichelis
+* Possible helpers: Rob Syme
 * Website:
-* Notes: Arna Karick is looking to establish a Swinburne Data Science Institute in 2015.
-They want to run Software Carpentry workshops

-### Melbourne (Neuroscience)

-* Instructors: Bryan Paton, Isabell Kiral-Kornek
-* Possible helpers:
-* Website:
-* Notes: Bryan is developing some neuroscience teaching materials (in MATLAB) which might be a perfect fit for a [Data Carpentry](http://datacarpentry.org/) workshop